About this report

-For Electrolux, being transparent about our sustainability ambitions and how we measure, manage and integrate these priorities into our business is an important part of our annual reporting process.
+For Electrolux, being transparent about our sustainability ambitions and how we measure, manage and integrate these priorities into our business is an important part of the annual reporting process.

-The 2019 Electrolux Sustainability Report presents the nine Promises of the Group's sustainability framework.
-Using the Global Reporting Initiative (GRI) Standards sustainability reporting guidelines as our starting point, the report aims to deliver the information needs of different stakeholders on our work with sustainability.
+The 2017 Electrolux Sustainability Report presents the nine promises of the Group's 'For the better' sustainability approach.
+Using the Global Reporting Initiative (GRI) G4 sustainability reporting guidelines as our starting point, the report aims to deliver the information needs of different stakeholders on our work with sustainability.
 The report is presented in two versions: an abbreviated, printed report (available in pdf format) and an extended, comprehensive online report (also available as a pdf).

-Based on a materiality analysis, our sustainability framework - For the Better - reflects the sustainability issues most relevant to Electrolux and our value chain.
-In the report, we outline why sustainability is relevant to our business, our priorities and response, our roadmap to 2020, how we measure progress, and our approach to managing each of our nine Promises.
+Based on a materiality analysis, our nine promises reflect the sustainability issues most relevant to Electrolux and our value chain.
+In the report, we outline why sustainability is relevant to our business, our priorities and response, our roadmap to 2020, how we measure progress, and our approach to managing each of the nine promises.

-This Sustainability Report has been prepared in accordance with the Global Reporting Initiative (GRI) Standards, option Core, and has been reviewed by a third party to ensure the accuracy and completeness of reporting.
-The scope and boundaries of the Sustainability Report is defined by the GRI Index.
-The GRI Index leads readers to information on relevant disclosures as defined by G4.
+This report is based on the Global Reporting Initiative (GRI) framework G4.
+It is in accordance with Core, reviewed by a third party to ensure the accuracy and completeness of reporting.
+The GRI Index leads readers to information on relevant indicators as defined by G4.
 There is no applicable sector supplement for Electrolux.

 We are in an ongoing process to increase transparency on managing human rights related issues by responding to the disclosure requirements of the United Nations Guiding Principles Reporting Framework.
 We will continue to develop our reporting in the future.